flatcar/Flatcar/adopters.md

  * You must represent the user listed.
 Do not add entries on behalf of other users.
-* Commercial or production use is not required a user can be an end user, cloud service provider or consultant as long as it is permanent deployment and not a trail deployment.
+* Commercial or production use is not required.
+A user can be an end user, cloud service provider or consultant as long as it is a permanent deployment and not a trial deployment.
 A well-done home lab setup can be equally interesting as a large-scale commercial deployment.